Simple Streamsheets Demo: Hello Shelly

-Shelly 1 is a Wi-Fi-enabled home automation device that has a relay to control an electrical circuit and an input for detecting the status of a switch.
-Since Shelly 1 supports MQTT natively, you can therefore monitor the status of the relay and the switch over MQTT.
+Shelly 1 is a Wi-Fi enabled home automation device that has a relay to control an electrical circuit and an input for detecting the status of a switch.
+Because Shelly 1 supports MQTT natively, you can monitor the status of the relay and the switch over MQTT.
 You can also set the on/off status of the relay via MQTT.
-In the following drawing, you can see how things work together.
+In the following drawing you can see how things work together.

 The MQTT topics in this demo are preset by the Shelly device.
 In the settings page of the Shelly device, we enable MQTT and supply the URL and port of the MQTT broker that we want to use.
 Since the Streamsheet server comes with its own installation of the Mosquitto MQTT Broker, I used this one in this demo (URL: 192.168.178.199:1883).

 The first step is to open the Streamsheet admin console and create a connector to the MQTT broker.
-As in the Shelly device, we will use the local IP Address of the broker (in my case it is 192.168.178.199) and port 1883 (which is the standard port for MQTT).
+As in the Shelly device we will use the local IP Address of the broker (in my case it is 192.168.178.199) and port 1883 (which is standard port for MQTT).

-Once we have an MQTT connector, we can create an MQTT consumer.
+Once we have a MQTT connector, we can create a MQTT consumer.
 There we define the MQTT topics that we want to subscribe to on this broker.
-In our case, this will be the topic “shellies/shelly1-BA01F8/input/0” which monitors the status of the switch input signal (SW).
+In our case this will be the topic “shellies/shelly1-BA01F8/input/0” which monitors the status of the switch input signal (SW).
 We name the consumer “Shelly_Consumer”.

 Now we are ready to create the Streamsheet itself.
-In the Streamsheet dashboard, we select “New…” from the Menu.
-In the following dialog, I chose the name “Hello Shelly” as the name for the new Streamsheet, and then I selected the consumer “Shelly Consumer” as the input stream for the new Streamsheets.
+In the Streamsheet dashboard we select “New…” from the Menu.
+In the following dialog I chose the name “Hello Shelly” as name for the new Streamsheet and then I selected the consumer “Shelly Consumer” as the input stream for the the new Streamsheets.

 Now we need to create a publish formula that will publish the value in cell B7 to the topic stored in cell B9.
 To create the formula we use a formula wizard that we find one icon to the right of the f(x) icon in the white toolbar.